stephenandersondev/best-by-me-app/README.md

 At this point, you will have the option to add the business to your wishlist.
 Enter 'Y' if you would like to visit this business or 'N' if this business fails to spark your interest.

-Entering 'N' will take you back to the top 10 list, where you may enter 'M' to return to the main menu.
+Entering 'N' will take you back to the top 10 list, where you may explore other businesses or enter 'M' to return to the main menu.

 From the main menu, you can actually view your very own wishlist.

 ![BestByMe_Interface](https://github.com/stephenandersondev/best-by-me-app/blob/master/img/wishlist.png?raw=true)

 Upon visiting a business, you may add it to your check-in list.
-To do this you must go to your wishlist where you are instructed to Check in to the business by entering C. This step will remove the business from your wishlist and add it to your check-in list.
+To do this you must go to your wishlist where you are instructed to check-in to the business by entering 'C'.
+This step will remove the business from your wishlist and add it to your check-in list.
 You will be redirected to your wishlist where you can see that the item has been removed.

 ![BestByMe_Interface](https://github.com/stephenandersondev/best-by-me-app/blob/master/img/check_in.png?raw=true)